SeldonIO/helm-charts/README.md

 Seldon Helm Charts

 Note, this repository is for hosting the released charts only.
-All PRs and issues should go into [Seldon Core](https://github.com/SeldonIO/seldon-core) repository for our OSS products and into support tickets for enterprise products.
+All PRs and issues should go into [Seldon Core](https://github.com/SeldonIO/seldon-core) repository for our OSS products and into support ticketing system for enterprise products.

 ## Usage